5th Nasr Division

-5th Nasr Division (لشکر 5 نصر, or lashkar-5-Nasr) is one of the Divisions of Islamic Revolutionary Guard Corps.
+5th Nasr Division (لشکر 5 نصر, or lashkar-5-Nasr) is one of the Divisions of the Islamic Revolutionary Guard Corps.
 It is also known as the Sepah-e Nsar Corps.

 Formation and the Iran–Iraq War

 The unit was formed from troops of Khorasan province in 1982 during the Iran–Iraq War before the preliminary moves of Operation Dawn.
 Its first commander was Hassan Bagheri Afshardi.
 Hassan Bagheri was in charge of the division for only 10 days before being killed in action.
 At the start of 1983, under the command of Morteza Ghorbani, the division took part in the capture of Mehran during Operation Dawn-3.
 The division went on to take part in Operations Badr, Memak, Dawn-8, Karbala 4 and Karbala 5.
 Commanders during this time included Esmail Qaani and Mohammad Bagher Qalibaf.

 Subsequent history

 After the Iran–Iraq War, the unit was based in Mashhad, near the border with Afghanistan.
 Alongside the Hekmatyar network, under the leadership of Brigadier Gholamreza Baghban the division played a role in the exfiltration of Osama bin Laden's fighters and family from Afghanistan in the aftermath of the US invasion of Afghanistan in 2001.